apache/flex-whiteboard/quetwo/MobileAlert/README.txt

 If you use this in other locales other than en_US, you will need to add the proper resource bundles.

+3/17/2012 Notes :
+  - iOS Skin now included.
+Still need to commit the button skins.
+  - Now extens SkinnablePopUpComponent rather than SkinnablePopUpContainer contributed by Tink.
+Still need to work on Modal stuff, but this is much ligher weight.

 3/15/2012 Notes :
   - iOS Skin was not included.
 It will be during a later push
   - Android Skin needs some touching in order to make it look right on all dpi's